farhadTech/Solid-Design-Principles/Single Responsibility Principle/srp.md

 }
 ```
 **Benefits: <br>
-1.Easy to extend - can modify validation without touching ProductService. <br>
+1. Easy to extend - can modify validation without touching ProductService. <br>
 2. Better reusability - LoggerService can be used in other classes**